Kamil-Fron/Add-an-address-in-the-store/README.md

 # Add an address in the store

-Add an address to an existing account, delete an address, and validate.
+The task is to add an address to an existing account, delete the address and validate.
+The program was written in java using Selenium WebDriver, cucumber and Gherkin.